SuperOfficeDocs/superoffice-docs/user-guide/en/forms/submissions/track.md

 To view statistics about your form, go to the **Forms** tab and click the form in the list.
 The **View form** screen opens.

-You can find form statistics in the following tabs:
+You can find form statistics in the following tabs.

 ## Summary